KMilej/java-test-to-delete/README.md

 bash set-secret-api.sh
 ```

-If you have all requirements installed, you can build and run the example inside `quickstart-java-spring`:
+If you have all requirements installed, you can build and run the example inside `quickstart-java-spring-token-check`:

 ```bash
 bash run-server.sh